Investment & Savings Advice

 In the 2019 to 2020 tax year, the maximum you can save in ISAs is £20,000

-There are a number of different types of ISAs, including:
+There are a number of different types of ISAs, shown below:

 - Cash ISAs

-Each tax year you can put money into one of each kind of ISA.
+Each tax year you can put money into one of each of the above kinds of ISAs if required.
 The tax year runs from 6 April to 5 April.

 A unit trust reduces your risk of investing in the stock market by pooling your savings with thousands of others, and then spreading the money across a wide range of shares or other types of investment.